Riggstadt/PROIECT_1_ETTI/README.md

 <br>

 ## Short Description
-As part of our studies in the fifth semester of Electrotechnical Ingineering, we were tasked with designing a fully-discrete **Series Voltage Regulator** and preparing the PCB layout for manufacturing.
+As part of our studies in the fifth semester of Electrotechnical Engineering we were tasked with designing a fully-discrete **Series Voltage Regulator** and preparing the PCB layout for manufacturing.

 Key design targets were:
 - Open-loop Gain (AOL) of at least 100